0ktay3min/DeployingAngularAppInDockerContainer/README.md

     • Use Docker Compose to manage the Angular application running inside the Docker container

+## SOLUTION
+PDF instruction for the solution can be found inside the project
+## NAME "Deploting Angular App in Docker Container.pdf"

 # Myangularapp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.